ayesc9000/Onyix/README.md

 Prerequisites:

+- If using Visual Studio, must be 2022 or newer
-- .NET SDK (Or .NET Desktop Development workload for VS)
+- .NET SDK or .NET Desktop Development workload for Visual Studio
 - .NET 7 runtime

 Clone and restore the repository (`dotnet restore`).

-Set the `TOKEN`, `GUILD` and `DATABASE` variables with user secrets.
-You can set a user secret via the CLI with `dotnet user-secrets set "NAME" "VALUE"`.
-You can also set these through environment variables.
+To set variables, you can either use environment variables or user secrets.
+To set a user secret, open a terminal in the project directory and use the command `dotnet user-secrets set "NAME" "VALUE"`.

+Set the `TOKEN` variable to your Discord bot account token.
+You can also set the `GUILD` variable to the ID of your testing/debugging guild.

+Next, set the `DATABASE` variable to a valid MySql/MariaDB connection string.
+Make sure that the database you put in the connection string does not already exist.
+You can also set the `MIGRATIONDATABASE` connection string variable if you plan to create new EF Core migrations.
+Note that this database will be recreated every time you create a migration, so it should never be used to store information.

-Hit F5 (or type `dotnet run`) and you're debugging!
+Finally, hit F5 (or type `dotnet run`) and you're debugging!

 ## 2. Debugging containers